Uniqueness in Law of the stochastic convolution process driven by L\'evy noise: Main results

 \end{corollary}

-\begin{remark} The only reason we have assumed in Theorem \ref{thm-main} that $\big(S(t)\big)_{t\geq 0}$ is a contraction type semigroup is that we need Theorem \ref{thm-cadlag_mod} about the existence of an $E$-valued \cadlag modification of a stochastic convolution processes.
-Theorem \ref{thm-main} remain valid for such class of semigroups $\big(S(t)\big)_{t\geq 0}$ for which the conclusion of Theorem \ref{thm-cadlag_mod} holds true. \end{remark}
+\begin{remark} The only reason we have assumed in Corollary \ref{cor-main} that $\big(S(t)\big)_{t\geq 0}$ is a contraction type semigroup is that we need Theorem \ref{thm-cadlag_mod} about the existence of an $E$-valued \cadlag modification of a stochastic convolution processes.
+Corollary \ref{cor-main} remains valid for such class of semigroups $\big(S(t)\big)_{t\geq 0}$ for which the conclusion of Theorem \ref{thm-cadlag_mod} holds true. \end{remark}